 About Us

 For almost 15 years, Mindful Schools has worked to create mindful and heart-centered learning environments where all community members can thrive.
-We’ve partnered with 500 schools, trained over 50,000 educators, and we’re just getting started.
+We’ve trained over 70,000 individual educators, and we partner with over 500 schools each year.
+We’re just getting started.

 Today we are proudly: